The following words and terms, when used in this chapter, have the following meanings, unless the context clearly indicates otherwise.

 (D) any other individual who, because of a personal, familial, or other relationship with the owner, manager, landlord, tenant, or provider of a nursing facility, is in a position of actual control or authority with respect to the nursing facility, without regard to whether the individual is formally named as an owner, manager, director, officer, provider, consultant, contractor, or employee of the facility.

-(27) Covert electronic monitoring — The placement and use of an electronic monitoring device that is not open and obvious, and the facility and DADS have not been informed about the device by the resident, by a person who placed the device in the room, or by a person who uses the device.
+(29) Covert electronic monitoring — The placement and use of an electronic monitoring device that is not open and obvious, and the facility and HHSC have not been informed about the device by the resident, by a person who placed the device in the room, or by a person who uses the device.

-(30) Dentist — A practitioner licensed by the Texas State Board of Dental Examiners.
+(32) Dentist — A practitioner licensed to practice dentistry by the Texas State Board of Dental Examiners.

-(32) DHS — This term referred to the Texas Department of Human Services; it now refers to DADS, unless the context concerns an administrative hearing.
-Administrative hearings were formerly the responsibility of DHS; they now are the responsibility of the Texas Health and Human Services Commission (HHSC).
+(34) DHS — This term referred to the Texas Department of Human Services; it now refers to HHSC, unless the context concerns an administrative hearing.
+Administrative hearings were formerly the responsibility of DHS; they now are the responsibility of the HHSC.

 (A) registration by the Commission on Dietetic Registration of the Academy of Nutrition and Dietetics; or

-(B) licensure, or provisional licensure, by the Texas State Board of Examiners of Dietitians.
-These individuals must have one year of supervisory experience in dietetic service of a health care facility.
+(B) licensure, or provisional licensure, as a dietitian under Texas Occupations Code, Chapter 701 and one year of supervisory experience in dietetic service of a a health care facility.

 (A) assessment of the resident's health care status;